vasco-data-security/MYDIGIPASS-doc/source/index.html.md

 ----- | -----------
-iat   | The time at which the id_token was issued exp   | The expiration time on or after which the id_token will be rejected expressed as a [NumericDate](#terminology) acr   | The Level of Assurance to which the user is currently authenticated.
-Only the SMS authentication method will currently result in a less than "http://eidas.europa.eu/LoA/high" LoA.
+iat   | The time at which the id_token was issued exp   | The expiration time on or after which the id_token will be rejected expressed as a [NumericDate](#terminology) acr   | The Level of Assurance up to which the user is currently authenticated.
+Using the SMS authentication method or not having an eID profile will currently result in a less than "http://eidas.europa.eu/LoA/high" LoA.

 # User Data Endpoint